mxagar/machine_learning_ibm/02_Regression/02_Regression_IBM.md

        title='Ames, Iowa House Price Predictions vs Truth, using Linear Regression')
 ```

-## 4. Cross-Validation
+## 4. Cross-Validation for Hyperparameter Tuning

 Cross-validation consists in carrying out the train-test split on the dataset several times so that each test split does not overlap with the others.
 The idea is to improve the model performance evaluation by averaging the performance results; that way, we performance metric is closer to the truth.
-Note: we call the test split the **validation** split here.
+Note: **we call the test split the validation split** here.
 Of course, the process takes longer, because if we have `k=4` splits, we need to train and evaluate `k` models.

 ![Cross Validation](./pics/cross_validation.png)

 There are several approaches for cross-validation, which mainly depend on how the `k` splits are done.
 However, note that all of them explained here are different from the ones explained by Andrew Ng and Udacity.
 Andrew Ng and Udacity reserve a third split in the whole dataset for validation only.
 This validation split is tested, for instance, every epoch.
 At the end, the model is exposed to the test split with data-points it never saw.
+I think that checking the validation split every epoch makes sense when training the model is very time consuming.

+I understand one could do the following to have the best of both worlds:

+- Split the dataset in train & test splits.
+- Take the train split and perform cross-validation with it; that implies it will be split into train-test/validation splits again `k` times.
+- After the cross-validation is done, fit the model with the initial train split.
+- Finally, test the fitted model with the initial test split, which was never shown to the model.

 ### 4.1 Underfitting vs. Overfitting